Threshold Tuning Frameworks

 yield event

-This pattern ensures that malformed or excessively delayed records are quarantined without blocking the primary stream.
+This pattern ensures malformed or excessively delayed records are quarantined without blocking the primary stream.
 The _seen_hashes set can be swapped for a Redis-backed LRU cache in distributed deployments to prevent unbounded memory growth.
+Validators that lose connectivity should not drop these events on the floor — they follow Fallback Routing Strategies to cache taps locally and replay them once the reconciliation worker is reachable.

 Tuning these boundaries requires deterministic evaluation chains that degrade gracefully.
 When primary thresholds fail validation or conflict with overlapping rules, Fallback Calculation Chains activate to preserve transaction continuity.
 Financial precision is non-negotiable; floating-point arithmetic must be replaced with Decimal to prevent silent revenue misallocation.